ksalazar91/TrainSchedule/README.md

     Train Name : The Avengers
     Destination : New York

-3)First Train Time in HH:mm-military time
+3)First Train arrival Time in HH:mm-military time

-4)Frequncy the train arrival and departure.
+4) Frequency the train arrival and departure.